Updated on 6 February 2025

 For ENSO outlooks, information from the World Meteorological Organization (WMO) and international climate centres are assessed.
 The centres include the Climate Prediction Center (CPC) USA, the Bureau of Meteorology (BoM) Australia, as well as information from the International Research Institute for Climate and Society (IRI) which consolidates model outputs from other centres around the world.
 Each centre uses different criteria, including different SST thresholds.
 Therefore, variations between centres on the current ENSO state should be expected, especially when conditions are borderline.

-The sea surface temperatures (SSTs) over the tropical Pacific in October 2024 were below average in the central and eastern regions and near to above average elsewhere (Figure 1).
-The below average anomalies in the eastern Pacific showed a similar pattern to those in September 2024, still not cool enough to indicate La Niña conditions.
-Overall, for the Nino3.4 region (red box), SSTs were negative, but within the neutral range.
-Across the Indian Ocean, tropical SSTs were generally warm.
-The western portion was near-to above-average (solid black box), with warmer than average temperatures in the eastern portion (dashed black box), showing signs of a negative Indian Ocean Dipole pattern (cooler SSTs in the west compared to the east).
-However, typically in a negative Indian Ocean Dipole, the SSTs are below- to near-average in the western portion.
+The sea surface temperatures (SSTs) over the tropical Pacific in December 2024 were below average in the central and eastern regions and near to above average elsewhere (Figure 1).
+The coolest (negative) anomalies were in the Nino3.4 region (red box).
+Across the Indian Ocean, tropical SSTs were near average in December.
+The western portion was below to near average (solid black box), with near average temperatures in the eastern portion (dashed black box).

-Looking at the Nino3.4 index in Figure 2, in May and June 2023, the index was within the ENSO-neutral range, but was warming.
-In July 2023, the Nino3.4 exceeded the El Niño threshold, peaking around November 2023.
+Looking at the Nino3.4 index in Figure 2, from July 2023, the Nino3.4 exceeded the El Niño threshold, peaking around November 2023.
 After this time, there was a gradual cooling, with the Nino3.4 index within the neutral range by May 2024.
-Since May, the Nino3.4 index has been within the neutral range, with a gradual cooling of the index and approaching the La Niña threshold in September and October.
+Between May and November 2024, the 1-month Nino3.4 index was within the neutral range, with a gradual cooling of the index and approaching the La Niña threshold.
+The index passed the La Niña threshold in December 2024.
 For La Niña conditions to be present, 1-month cold SST anomalies (observed or forecast) should persist for at least four months below the threshold, with at least one of the months observed along supporting atmospheric observations.

 Figure 2: The Nino3.4 index using the 1-month SST anomalies.
 Warm anomalies (≥ +0.65; brown) correspond to El Niño conditions while cold anomalies (≤ -0.65; blue) correspond to La Niña conditions; otherwise neutral (> -0.65 and < +0.65; grey).

-Model outlooks from Copernicus C3S (Figure 3), based on the Nino3.4 SST index, show that most models predict La Niña conditions between December 2024 and February 2025.
-However, the models still predict a small chance of ENSO neutral conditions to persist, or the La Niña-like conditions to be short-lived (i.e. not last five consecutive months to declare a La Niña event).
-Most models are also predicting a weak- to moderate strength event.
-For March and April 2025, models predict either ENSO neutral conditions or La Niña conditions to persist.
+Model outlooks from Copernicus C3S (Figure 3), based on the Nino3.4 SST index, show that most models predict La Niña conditions in February and March 2025, although with higher confidence for February compared to March.
+For April – June 2025, most models predict ENSO neutral conditions, although there is still a chance that the La Niña conditions persist.
+Overall, most models predict La Niña conditions to be short-lived (i.e. not last five consecutive months to declare a La Niña event).

 Historical ENSO Variability